top of page

 Cattedrale di Santa Maria del Fiore, Firenze, IT

-After spending an academic year abroad, I have compiled here my best-advised list of day-trips from Florence – my home away from home.
+After spending an academic year abroad, I've compiled here my best-advised list of day-trips from Florence – my home away from home.

 1. Pisa: See the Leaning Tower